notofonts/noto-sans-nushu/README.md

 As already mentioned before (in *Chapter 04.
 The look*), I decided to focus on a sans serif version for Nüshu in its digitized version rather than a serif to be as close to the script’s original form as possible.
 What could be interpreted as *serif* with Nüshu would be with contrast only.
 From the last decades, women who are still writing Nüshu promote it beyond Jiangyong county using calligraphic brushes instead of pens (they gave up using bamboo or wood sticks quite some time ago already…), allowing various degrees of contrast in the characters strokes with more or less exaggerated lenghts.
 Even if this style or writing appeared in very recent years, these calligraphies show an enhanced characteristic of Nüshu glyphs, adding up both writer’s personality and the elegance and finesse that is in its nature, placing the script on an artistic level, just like Hanzi calligraphy.

-(image of Noto Sans Latin and Nüshu)
-(image of Nüshu calligraphy with exaggerated contrast)
+(10-Noto-with-other-scripts.jpg)

 My connection to the script is very thin: being Chinese (and a woman) doesn’t make me 100% legitimate to design a Nüshu typeface accurately and naturally, but the will to design it as faithfully as possible made me reaching Pr.
 Zhao Liming in person and all the women I could meet in Jiangyong, at the Nüshu script Museum, receiving their experience and opinions through the process, look at as many Nüshu texts as I could find, and dive into this peculiar culture.
 My abilities as a type designer made me care about details, extract the most common features from documents and samples, examine hand written characters and deduce how shapes could be made consistent accross the entire set for a digital font.
 You can find all the informations collected and sorted in my Process voyage here
-(link to Process voyage page)
+(link to Process voyage page to be added here soon)
 , feedbacks, opinions and discussions are also very much welcome! 🙃